Skip to main content

 They are not interchangeable with decimals, because in CSS decimals and percentages mean different things.

-For example, 50% is a number with % as its unit, and Sass considers it different than the number 0.5.
+For example, 50% is a number with % as its unit, and Sass considers it different from the number 0.5.